hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 If no TLS connections are currently open, XoT clients MAY send SOA queries over UDP or TCP, or TLS.

-## Connection establishment
+TODO: Need definition of a XoT connection...?

+## XoT vs ADoT

-TODO - rework this section
+TODO - this section needs work

 As noted earlier, there is currently no specification for encryption of connections from recursive resolvers to authoritative servers.
 Some